projectcalico/calico/docs/source/securing-calico.rst

 Currently, Calico implements security policy that ensures that:

-- (assuming its host is not compromised) an endpoint cannot spoof its source address
+- an endpoint cannot spoof its source address
 - all traffic going to an endpoint must be accepted by the inbound policy attached to that endpoint
 - all traffic leaving an endpoint must be accepted by the outbound policy